Updated July 2022

 Building and Maintaining Trust

-Another component to sending consumer emails is the need to build trust.
+Another component of using email for payment requests is the need to build trust.
 Customers may forget they signed up for emails from you, or even forget they patronized your business.
 In the case of debt collection, you may even be less familiar to consumers.

 Remember, scammers are becoming more prevalent through phone calls and text messages, but they haven’t abandoned the inbox.
 If your company’s emails don’t look professional, you will quickly lose trust and potentially miss out on revenue.